cestislife/cestislife.github.io/rockguide.md

 ❸ [Obstruction blocker](#obstruction-blockers)

 ### Single Blockers
-These will only block their own tile.
+These will only block their **own tile**.
 These blockers are typically those without a hitbox.

 Examples include:
 > * Dropped items